If possible, it is best practice for historical datasets to be ingested as APPEND

 when the output is in modify

-mode will append the written dataframe to the existing output.
+mode will append the written DataFrame to the existing output.
 This is exactly what is happening in this case.

 Because this transform uses SNAPSHOT

-This will fail if:
+This approach will fail under the following conditions:

 integer